SolidBlock-cn/BRRP/README-en.md

-BRRP (Better Runtime Resource Pack), is a library mod base on [ARRP](https://github.com/Devan-Kerman/ARRP) with some enhancements.
+BRRP (Better Runtime Resource Pack), is a branch of [ARRP](https://github.com/Devan-Kerman/ARRP) mod.
 This mod provides all features of ARRP, fixes some bugs that exist in ARRP, and provides some new features.

 Welcome to join Tencent QQ group **587928350** or KaiHeiLa channel invitation code **KlFS0n** to experience the latest update of this mod.